qoretechnologies/building-blocks/README.md

 ## **BBM_QorusServiceMethodCaller Building Block**

 This building block allows for Qorus service methods to be called based on configuration

+**NOTE**:  This building block's functionality has been superceded by an API (request - response) data provider; it's recommended to use the `services/call-method` API data provider in the `qorus-api` factory instead
 ___

 ## **BBM_QorusUiExtension Building Block**